mt-class/penn/hw1.md

 * Seek out additional [inspiration](http://scholar.google.com/scholar?q=word+alignment).

 But the sky's the limit!
-You are welcome to design your own model, as long as you follow the ground rules:
+You are welcome to design your own model, as long as you follow the ground rules laid out below.

 Ground Rules
 ------------

-* You must work independently on this assignment.
+* You must work **independently** on this assignment.
-* You must turn in three things:
+* You should submit each of the following:
-  1. An alignment of the entire dataset, uploaded via turnin with the command `turnin -c cis526 -p hw1 hw1.txt` from any Eniac or Biglab machine.
+  1. An alignment of the entire dataset, uploaded from any Eniac or Biglab machine using the command `turnin -c cis526 -p hw1 hw1.txt`.
-     You can upload new output as often as you like, up until the assignment deadline.
+     You may submit new results as often as you like, up until the assignment deadline.
-     The output will be evaluated using a secret metric, but the `score-alignments` program will give you a good idea of how well you're doing, and you can use the `check-alignments` program to see whether your output is formatted correctly.
+     The output will be evaluated using a secret metric, but the `grade` program will give you a good idea of how well you're doing.
      The top few positions on the leaderboard will receive bonus points on this assignment.
-  1. Your code.
-Submit your code with the command `turnin -c cis526 -p hw1-code FILE1 FILE2 ...`.
+  1. Your code, uploaded using the command `turnin -c cis526 -p hw1-code file1 file2 ...`.
-     This is due next Wednesday.
+     This is due 24 hours after the leaderboard closes.
-     You are free to extend the code we provide or roll your own in whatever langugage you like, but the code should be self-contained, self-documenting, and easy to use.
+     You are free to extend the code we provide or write your own in whatever langugage you like, but the code should be self-contained, self-documenting, and easy to use.
-  1. A clear report explaining work in scientific style.
-     Turn this in with `turnin -c cis526 -p hw1-report report.pdf` by Wednesday next week.
-     This needn't be long, but it must contain the following points:
+  1. A report describing the models you designed and experimented with, uploaded using the command `turnin -c cis526 -p hw1-report hw1-report.pdf`.
+This is due 24 hours after the leaderboard closes.
+Your report does not need to be long, but it should at minimum address the following points:
-     * Motivation: why did you choose the model you experimented with?
+     * **Motivation**: why did you choose the model you experimented with?
-     * Description of Model or Algorithm: describe mathematically or algorithmically what you did.
+     * **Description of model or algorithm**: describe mathematically or algorithmically what you did.
        Your description should be clear enough that someone else in the class could implement it.
        What is your model?
 How did you optimize it?
 How did you align with it?
        What were the values of any fixed parameters you used?
-     * Results: You most likely experimented with various settings of any models you implemented.
+     * **Results**: You most likely experimented with various settings of any models you implemented.
        We want to know how you decided on the final model that you submitted for us to grade.
        What parameters did you try, and what were the results?
        If you evaluated any qualities of the results other than AER, even if you evaluated them qualitatively, how did you do it?
        Most importantly: what did you learn?
+     Since we have already given you a concrete problem and dataset, you do not need describe these as if you were writing a full scientific paper.
+Instead, you should focus on an accurate technical description of the above items.
-* You may only use data or code resources other than the ones we provide _with advance permission_.
+* You may only use data or code outside of what is provided _with advance permission_.
 We will ask you to make your resources available to everyone.
 If you have a cool idea using the Berkeley parser, or a French-English dictionary, that's great.
 But we want everyone to have access to the same resources,